marcgg/marcgg.github.com/_posts/2017-03-13-mysql-viewport-gis.md

 ---
 layout: post
 title: "How To Find Points Contained in a Polygon Using MySQL"
-description: "MySQL 5.7 brought a lot of new interesting features.
-It's now easier to find elements contained within a polygon and compute distances.
-Here I'll explain how to do a viewport search using MySQL."
+description: "MySQL 5.7 brought a lot of new interesting geospatial features.
+It's now easier to find elements contained within a polygon and compute distances using latitude and logitude.
+In this article I'll explain how to do a viewport search using MySQL."
 blog: true
 category: blog
 tag: MySQL
 ---

-MySQL was a bit late to the Geospatial party compared to other databases like Postgres, but with the [5.6][1] and then the [5.7][2] versions a lot of new [GIS][3] features were finally implemented.
+MySQL was a bit late to the geospatial party compared to other databases like Postgres, but with the [5.6][1] and then the [5.7][2] releases a lot of new [GIS][3] features were finally implemented.
 For instance in 5.7 we got, among other:

 - `ST_Distance_Sphere` to compute the distance between two points on a sphere.
 - Spatial indexes for InnoDB
 - [GeoJSON][4] integration which is, quoting from the [RFC][5], "a geospatial data interchange format based on JSON."

-There's a lot of interesting things we can now accomplish using these new fonctionnalities and for now I'll showcase a very simple way to do a search using a [Polygon][6]and a [Point][7].
+There's a lot of interesting things we can now accomplish using these new fonctionnalities.
+Today I'll showcase a very simple example on how to do a search using a [Polygon][6]and a [Point][7].
 The goal here will be to answer the question "is this point in this city?".

 ## Defining Points

-First I'll create a "places" table with a name and coordinates.
-However, instead of storing a latitude and a longitude as two different floats I'll use a Point.
+First let's create a "places" table with a name and a set of coordinates.
+However, instead of storing a latitude and a longitude as two different floats I'll use a `Point`.

 {% highlight sql %}
 CREATE TABLE `places` (